codesharedot/vestchain-price-gnome-ticket/README.md

-# bhex-token price gnome ticket
+# fnb-protocol price gnome ticket

-Gnome 3 desktop ticker for bhex-token price with Python and argos.
-Rename to bhex-token.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for fnb-protocol price with Python and argos.
+Rename to fnb-protocol.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org